Tips on Teaching Your Child to Speak and Develop Language Skills

 When to Seek the Help of a Child Development Specialist

-It’s important to talk to your paediatrician if your child has not yet started to talk by the age of 2, if they have trouble following directions or putting simple sentences together, or if their vocabulary is far smaller than is expected from someone of their age.
+It’s important to talk to your pediatrician if your child has not yet started to talk by the age of 2, if they have trouble following directions or putting simple sentences together, or if their vocabulary is far smaller than is expected from someone of their age.
 It’s also a good idea to regularly share updates on your child’s language milestones with their paediatrician.
 This way, the specialist can address any concerns and questions that you might have about your child’s development and direct you to people who can help you and your child navigate challenges in acquiring verbal skills.

 Share This Article